AdS/QHE: Towards a Holographic Description of Quantum Hall Experiments: Validity of the probe-brane approximation

 we can again trade out the gauge functions for the conserved quantities.
 This makes the source of the dilaton equation,

 We take the near-horizon limit and use (\ref{Xhorizonlimit}) to express this in terms of the ohmic conductivity,

-This is actually quite interesting - it seems that the dilaton is driven to strong or weak coupling depending on the initial value of the dilaton and the conductivity.
-In fact, with too large a conductivity the dilaton is driven to strong coupling, ruining our probe brane approximation near the horizon.
-Of course, this can always be remedied by choosing a sufficiently weak coupling as our initial value of the dilaton when integrating the equations of motion.
+We see that the dilaton is driven to strong or weak coupling depending on the initial value of the dilaton and the conductivity.
+With too large a conductivity, the dilaton is driven to strong coupling, ruining our probe brane approximation near the horizon.
+Of course, this can always be remedied by choosing an appropriate initial value of the dilaton when integrating the equations of motion from the boudary.